Child of the Night (novel)

 Child of the Night is a novel by Nancy Kilpatrick published by Raven in 1996.
-The novel was nominated for both the 1996 Bram Stoker Award for Novel and 1997 Aurora.
+The novel was nominated for both the 1996 Bram Stoker Award for Best Novel and the 1997 Aurora Awards.

 Plot summary

-Child of the Night is a novel in which Carol Robins is an American divorcee seeking escape in Europe from a marriage that ended in betrayal and which could later threaten her life.
+Child of the Night is a novel in which American divorcee Carol Robins flees to Europe from the betrayal that ended her marriage, where she encounters the sexually sadistic vampire Andre.

 Reception

 Maryanne Booth reviewed Child of the Night for Arcane magazine, rating it a 6 out of 10 overall.
 Booth comments that "Best described as an erotic Mills & Boon 'girl meets S&M monster', writhing with emotional and colourful passages.
 Largely a fun read, though more than a tad morally questionable in places.
 Intriguing, but not comparable to Anne Rice at her best."